EastonLee/eastonlee.github.io/_posts/2017-05-18-statistics-reasoning-by-cmu.md

 If neither the subjects nor the researchers know who was assigned what treatment, the experiment is called **double blind**.

+Summary:

+**Observational studies:**

+* The explanatory variable's values are allowed to occur naturally.

+* Because of the possibility of lurking variables, it is difficult to establish causation.

+* If possible, control for suspected lurking variables by studying groups of similar individuals separately.

+* Some lurking variables are difficult to control for; others may not be identified.

+**Experiments**

+* The explanatory variable's values are controlled by researchers (treatment is imposed).

+* Randomized assignment to treatments automatically controls for all lurking variables.

+* Making subjects blind avoids the placebo effect.

+* Making researchers blind avoids conscious or subconscious influences on their subjective assessment of responses.

+* A randomized controlled double-blind experiment is generally optimal for establishing causation.

+* A lack of realism may prevent researchers from generalizing experimental results to real-life situations.

+* Noncompliance may undermine an experiment.
+A volunteer sample might solve (at least partially) this problem.

+* It is impossible, impractical or unethical to impose some treatments.

 # UNIT 4: Probability:

 ## Module 8: Introduction (Probability)